Sullivan & Cromwell: Controversies

-1954 Guatemala coup d'état

-Sullivan & Cromwell's involvement in the 1954 coup d'état in Guatemala is documented.
+Under Foster Dulles, the firm assisted Nazi Germany's arms buildup effort by incorporating the German chemical company I.G.
+Farben into an international nickel cartel alongside American, Canadian, and French companies.
+The firm was involved in the 1954 coup d'état in Guatemala is documented.
 At the time, the firm represented the United Fruit Company (UFC), which had major holdings in Guatemala.
 UFC used its lobbying power, through the firm and through other means, to convince President Eisenhower, as well as Secretary of State John Foster Dulles, and his brother, CIA director Allen Dulles, both former partners of the firm, to depose the democratically elected President of Guatemala, Jacobo Arbenz.

 Insider trading

 In 2008, police uncovered an insider trading conspiracy involving a former Sullivan & Cromwell attorney; Toronto Dorsey & Whitney partner Gil Cornblum had discovered inside information at both Sullivan & Cromwell and Dorsey and, with his co-conspirator, a former lawyer and Cornblum's law school classmate, was found to have gained over $10 million in illegal profits over a 14-year span.
 Cornblum committed suicide by jumping from a bridge as he was under investigation and shortly before he was to be arrested but before criminal charges were laid against him, one day before his alleged co-conspirator pleaded guilty.